arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/esp-now/esp-now.md

 ## How It Works

 ### Communication Protocol
 ESP-NOW operates as a peer-to-peer (P2P) protocol, meaning it allows direct communication between two ESP8266 or ESP32 devices without the need for a central server or access point, e.g. a Wi-Fi® router.
-Each ESP device has a unique [MAC address](https://en.wikipedia.org/wiki/MAC_address) which is used to identify the receiving board.1
+Each ESP device has a unique [MAC address](https://en.wikipedia.org/wiki/MAC_address) which is used to identify the receiving board.

 ESP-NOW can be set up in different ways: